An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Accessing and Slicing Strings

 You can access individual characters in a string using indexing, and a range of characters in a string using slicing.
-Strings are immutable.
+Keep in mind that strings are immutable.

 my_string = 'Hello, World!'